 (Consumer Directed Personal Assistance Services) – This Medicaid program provides services to chronically ill or physically disabled individuals who have a medical need for help with activities of daily living (ADLs) or skilled nursing services.
 Services can include any of the services provided by a personal care aide (home attendant), home health aide, or nurse.
 Recipients have flexibility and freedom in choosing their caregivers.
 The consumer or the person acting on the consumer’s behalf (such as the parent of a disabled or chronically ill child) assumes full responsibility for hiring, training, supervising, and – if need be – terminating the employment of persons providing the services.
 Before a person can receive services, his or her doctor must send a completed Physician’s Order for Services to the local social services district, which then completes a social and nursing assessment.
 A nurse assessor then determines whether the recipient can appropriately participate in CDPAP, and recommends the amount, frequency and duration of services.

 The New York Elder Caregiver Support Program assists informal caregivers – spouses, adult children, other family members, friends and neighbors in their efforts to care for older persons who need help with everyday tasks.
 Because of caregiver assistance older persons with chronic illnesses or disabilities are able to remain in their own homes in the community.
 Some local programs also assist grandparents and other older relative caregivers of children and promote the retention of the children in a nurturing family environment instead of placement in foster care.
 Informal caregivers are an invaluable resource to their loved ones and to the health care system because of the care they provide.
 Contact your local Office for the Aging (all 5 boroughs)

 Please check back as we add New York senior resources frequently.
-If you would like to be listed on our resource page, please contact us at email@example.com
+If you would like to be considered for our resource page, please contact us at email@example.com.